2600hz/kazoo/core/whistle_services-1.0.0/doc/lifecycle.md

 If the account is its own billing ID, service items are created and synced with the bookkeeper.
 If all goes well, the account is put in good standing and the reseller is marked dirty for future reconciliation/sync.

 # The Account Grows

+The admin for the account logs in and wants to create a device.
+Let's see what happens!